 Special Issue: Children in foster care and children who run away are at a higher risk of becoming victims of human trafficking.
-Traffickers manipulate youth with promises of food, clothing, and shelter.
 The first hours after a child or youth runs away can be critical to maintaining safety and preventing victimization.
 Consider holding hearings to determine what efforts have been made to locate missing children.